samntv/dealer-template-1/docs/REBRAND_DOCUMENTATION.md

-docs/AI_GUIDELINES.md - Comprehensive guide for content management and updates docs/BRANDING.md - Instructions for updating brand identity across the site docs/COLOR_SCHEME.md - Guide for customizing the color palette docs/CLIENTS_REQUEST.md - Template for documenting client requirements
+docs/AI_GUIDELINES.md - Comprehensive guide for content management and updates docs/BRANDING.md - Instructions for updating brand identity across the site docs/COLOR_SCHEME.md - Guide for customizing the color palette docs/CLIENTS_REQUEST.md - Create this file to document client requirements (not included in template)

 Glossary of Terms
 npm (Node Package Manager) - Tool for managing JavaScript packages and dependencies